 Emily Chafa began singing with the Des Moines Vocal Arts Ensemble during the 2010-2011 season.
 She also sings in the Plymouth Church Chancel Choir and the Chorale.
 For many years, Emily was a singing member of the Des Moines Choral Society and served 2 years as President of that organization.
 During the day, Emily is an administrative law judge (ALJ) for the State of Iowa’s Department of Inspections and Appeals.
 Emily and her husband Brad live in Johnston with their son Shane.
 She spends her free time attending Shane’s baseball games, Iowa Cubs games and enduring Cyclone football.
 She served on several state and local nonprofit boards over the years, and is currently Vice President of the Polk County Bar Association and Secretary of the DMVAE Board of Directors.
 She occasionally sings the national anthem for Iowa Cubs games and other events.

 Barbara Cortesio grew up in Centerville, Iowa and was her high school’s principal accompanist.
-She was classmate Simon Estes’ first accompanist and they have remained friends for over sixty years.
-She minored in music at UNI and later opened a private piano studio, teaching for twenty-three years.
+She was Simon Estes’ first accompanist and they have remained friends for over sixty years.
+She minored in music at UNI and later opened a private piano studio, teaching piano for twenty-three years.
 In 1990 Barbara was appointed Director of Music Ministry for St. Augustin Catholic Church, retiring in 2009.
 That same year she finished her Liturgical Studies at the University of Notre Dame, earning a graduate certificate in theology.
 She currently volunteers in liturgy and music for the Diocese of Des Moines.
-Barbara and husband John have four children and twelve grandchildren and enjoy traveling to family events around the country, including attending performances in Boston where a daughter is a professional musician.
-She is honored to be a six-year member of Des Moines Vocal Arts Ensemble.
+Barbara and husband John have four children and twelve grandchildren and enjoy traveling to family events around the country, often attending performances in Boston where a daughter is a professional musician.
+She is honored to be a seven-year member of Des Moines Vocal Arts.

 Lori Fenton is a native of northwest Iowa, growing up in Sioux City and attending Buena Vista College.
-She has lived in Des Moines since the fall of 1994 and has held several positions within the Life Insurance industry, currently working for Global Atlantic Life & Annuity.
-In addition to singing with DMVAE, Lori regularly sings with the Howells Scholars at St. Paul’s Cathedral.
-Outside of singing, Lori enjoys ringing handbells, traveling and reading.
-Lori joined the ensemble in the fall of 2007 and served 4 years as Board President before serving in her current capacity as Treasurer.
+She has lived in Des Moines since the fall of 1994 and has held several positions within the Life Insurance industry, currently working for Global Atlantic Life & Annuity Company.
+She is a member of Plymouth Congregational Church where she sings with the Chancel Choir and rings handbells with Plymouth Bells.
+She also sings regularly with the St. Paul’s Howell’s Scholars and has been a featured soloist with the Des Moines Community Orchestra.
+Lori joined the ensemble in the fall of 2007 and previously served 4 years as Board President and 4 years as Treasurer.

 Jade Fox joined DMVAE as a soprano in the spring of 2009.
 She graduated from Simpson College in 2008 with a Music Education degree and currently teaches K-5 General Music in Urbandale and directs the adult choir at St. Timothy’s Episcopal Church in West Des Moines.
 She also has a private oboe and voice studio.
 She is currently pursuing a Master’s Degree in Choral Music Education at the University of St. Thomas.
 Although music is a huge part of her life, she enjoys kickboxing, riding horses, and running, although not simultaneously, and has high aspirations to go skydiving before she turns 30.
 She lives with her adorable cat, Lucy, who is mildly obese and has an obsession with flickering lights (and yes, lives WITH the cat, as Lucy thinks she is head of household).

 Mary Giese has been a member of DMVAE since the 2010-2011 season, and sings in the alto section.
-Mary graduated from Iowa State University with a minor in music, and studied voice with Richard Koupal.
+Mary graduated from Iowa State University with a minor in music.
 She was a section leader with the Iowa State Singers, a member of the Chamber Singers, and performed in several musical productions on campus.
 Before moving to Central Iowa, Mary sang with the North Iowa Choral Ensemble in Mason City.
 She is currently active in the choir at St. John’s Lutheran Church in Des Moines, and is a member of Tuesday Musical study club.
 Mary also plays the violin, and enjoys playing in string quartets.
-She has played with the Central Iowa Symphony in past years.
-Mary is the Executive Director of the Marshall County Arts & Culture Alliance, and lives in Marshalltown with her husband David.
-They have two sons and daughters-in-law, and three grandchildren.
+Mary is retired and lives in Marshalltown with her husband David.
+They have two sons and four grandchildren.

 Jeff Hauser is from Tama, Iowa.
 His love of music began in Middle/High School where he was involved in Choir, Band, Theatre, and Musical Productions.
 He graduated from South Tama County High School in 2011 and then continued his education at Simpson College.
 While at Simpson, Jeff majored in Music Education and took part in many ensembles such as: Chamber Singers, Symphonic Band, Madrigal as well as multiple opera productions.
 He was also an active member of Kappa Theta Psi Fraternity.
 In 2015 he graduated from Simpson College with a bachelor’s degree in music.
 He currently resides in Norwalk, Iowa.